esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/data/topTables/README.md

 tsv files storing tables generated using limma on filtered normalized M values of CGI.

 Top table results from limma analysis using the script in the r markdown in the folder `analysis_reports`.
-For example, `normal-C_vs_normal-H.tsv`

 - `adenoma_vs_cancer.tsv` is generated using `analysis_reports/04.1limma-normal-C_vs_normal-H/04.1limma-adenoma_vs_cancer_santina.md`.
 - `normalC_vs_normalH.tsv` is generated using `analysis_reports/04.1limma-normal-C_vs_normal-H/04.1limma-normalC_vs_normalH_santina.md`.